 - Standard typing keys

-- Function keys
+- · Function keys

 - Special computer keys

-- Cursor keys
+- · Cursor keys

-- Numeric keypad
+- · Numeric keypad

-- Function keys for Windows interface
+- · Function keys for Windows interface

-Typing Keys
+Typing keys

 The layout of the typing keys is similar to that of a typewriter.
 The standard typing keys are typematic; that is, they repeat typing the character as long as you hold them down.
 The home row contains raised identifiers for the touch-typist.
-Unlike some typewriters, "1" (one) and "l" (lowercase L) are not interchangeable on this keyboard.
+Unlike some typewriters, 1 (one) and I (lowercase L) are not interchangeable on this keyboard.